watty62/Scot_covid19/README.md

 # Scot_covid19
+__Update 02 Apr 2020__ Today the Scottish Government [announced](https://www.gov.scot/news/new-process-for-reporting-covid-19-deaths/) that the process for recording deaths had been changed.
+The data was updated tonight to reflect that.

-__Update 27 Mar 2020__ I have added the number of [patients in Intensive Care](data/processed/intensive_case.csv) from news conferences attended by the First Minister or Chief Medical Officer.
+I have added the number of [patients in Intensive Care](data/processed/intensive_case.csv) from news conferences attended by the First Minister or Chief Medical Officer.

 I [blogged](https://codethecity.org/2020/03/20/scotlands-covid-19-open-data/) about the need for better open data from the government in Scotland.